Tall Tales and True: 1983–1988: Formation and early recordings

-1989–1995: rooArt
+1989–1999: rooArt

 Tall Tales and True contributed a remixed version of "You've Got Your Troubles" to rooArt's inaugural Youngblood compilation (September 1988), alongside material from The Trilobites, Martha's Vineyard, Crash Politics, Hipslingers, The Hummingbirds, Violet Town and others.
 That led to a full recording contract which resulted in the Shiver album (May 1989).
 Again produced by Nick Mainsbridge, the album highlighted the dramatic sweep of the band's songwriting and de la Hunty's earnest vocal delivery.
 Shiver produced the singles "Trust" (January 1989) and "Hold on" (June 1989).
 Both singles peaked within the ARIA top 70.
 "Trust" received significant airplay on national youth broadcaster Triple J reaching No. 93 on the Hottest 100 for 1990 and No. 51 in 1991.

 In 1989 the band flew to Canada for a three-month tour, which they expanded to a nine-month world tour.
 The band initially based themselves in Toronto with violinist Simon Alcorn who'd been performing and recording with them.
 After Canada they went south to the United States, where Alcorn left and was replaced by Robert McComb (The Triffids).
 The band then moved to the United Kingdom and toured parts of England and Scotland.
 Tall Tales and True next released the EP Superstition Highway (1991).
 Rob McComb contributed electric guitar to the blustering title track.
 The band later added Vanessa Lucas on violin and bass guitar when Rob McComb left.
 They embarked on the Trilogy tour with rooArt labelmates The Hummingbirds and Canadian band The Pursuit of Happiness.
 Dave Goesch played lead guitar during this period.

 Tall Tales and True issued two new singles, "Lifeboat" and "Summer of Love", the second of which reached No. 51 on the national chart.
 Both tracks were subsequently included on the band's second album, Revenge (June 1992).
 Their Lifeboat single earned ARIA nominations for Engineer of the Year (for Nick Mainsbridge) and Best Video (for Brendan Young).
 Revenge featured tracks uniquely and stylistically recorded, arranged and produced with their favourite producer Nick Mainsbridge in Sydney.
 The album gave rise to two more singles, "Watching the Wind Blow" (May 1992) and "Looking for a Place" (August 1992), after which the band slipped from view for another two years.

 Recorded in a Sydney warehouse in mid-1994 with Mainsbridge, the album Tilt featured the band revisiting its garage-band roots with a noisy, ragged edge to proceedings.
 Tilt produced two singles, "You Sleep I'll Drive" (June 1994) and "Moonshine" (January 1995).
 Tall Tales and True played their final show at The Annandale Hotel in 1995.
+In 1999, following De La Hunty's departure and subsequent solo career, Tall Tales and True officially disbanded.